comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 while it does not match with the structural assumptions of specific decentralized environments such as Solid.
 For example, one of the heuristics within this planner deprioritizes triple patterns with vocabulary terms, such as `rdf:type`, since they are usually the least selective.
-However, when a Solid type index is present, such vocabulary terms may instead become _very selective_, which means that those would benefit from prioritization.
+However, when a Solid type index is present, such types may instead become _very selective_, which means that those would benefit from prioritization.
 As such, there is a need for alternative query planners that consider the structural assumptions within specific decentralized environments.